-You've likely tried to design an email template before and run into difficulty.
-Correct?
+You've tried to code an email template before and run into trouble.

-There are over 30 major email clients out there using different rendering engines.
-Various email providers like Outlook, Gmail, Yahoo Mail.
-Forget about div's, CSS3 or even stylesheets.
-Email is old skool and requires special development skills.
+There are over 30 major email clients using different rendering engines and various email providers like Outlook, Gmail, Apple, Yahoo Mail.
+Email requires special development skills.

-It is more important than ever for Designers, Developers and Email Marketers to consider the experience for iOS and Android users if you really want to get your return on investment.
+It is important for Developers and Email Marketers to consider the experience for iOS and Android users if you really want to get your return on investment.
 A broken mobile experience can break your campaign.
 A great mobile experience can make it.

 The biggest challenge in creating emails is not Gmail... it's time.— Dan Denney